-International travel and research is a vital component of the School of Art & Design experience.
+International travel and research is a vital component of the Stamps MFA experience.

 Appropriate funds are awarded to cover transportation and housing costs and a per diem is given to cover meals and incidental travel expenses for all students.
 The School’s Office of International Engagement supports students during their investigation of potential research sites, identification of contacts and institutions, formulation of proposals, and with travel and housing logistics.
-Directed Studio Advisors will also provide support in creating a proposal for the International Experience.
+Directed Studio Advisors will also provide support in creating an International Experience proposal.